reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 ```

 #### Static Inner Class
-In this approach, the TestConfiguration class is implemented as a static inner class in the test class itself.
-The spring boot test context will discover and load the TestConfiguration by default if it's declared as a static inner class.
+In this approach, the @TestConfiguration class is implemented as a static inner class in the test class itself.
+The spring boot test context will discover and load the @TestConfiguration by default if it's declared as a static inner class:

 ```java
 @SpringBootTest